Vaccinated travelers are now allowed to visit Thailand freely, without the need to quarantine.

 While this is touted as a special COVID-19 policy, it's actually a general insurance policy that covers COVID-19.

-It may be that your existing policy has this cover included, so as long as it meets the $50,000 threshold you'll be good with that.
+It may be that your existing policy has this cover included, so as long as it meets the $10,000 threshold 9as of May 1, 2022) you'll be good with that.

 They offer comprehensive, cross-territory cover, and therefore it is more expensive.
 More on Safetywing here.